brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

-cut that approach but that approach is both for both and more expensive then it's more pythonic alternative prebound methods
+cut that approach but that approach is both for both and more expensive then it's more pythonic alternative Prebound Methods

 The pattern
 ===========